Dermeleve® Frequently Asked Quetions

 The active ingredient in Dermeleve®, aluminum acetate, is a water-soluble salt compound often used in medicine as an astringent or antiseptic.
 Dermeleve®’s patented formula works with the aluminum acetate to relieve itch and skin irritations.

-Aluminum is found naturally in the human diet.
-According to this article on www.healthfully.com:
+Aluminum is found naturally in the human diet in small amounts.
+According to this article on www.healthfully.com.

 Beef, poultry, ham, eggs and fresh fruits have 1 milligram or less of aluminum per kilogram of food, according to a report from the Centers for Disease Control and Prevention.
 The aluminum in different types of fish ranges between 0.1 and 6 milligrams per kilogram.
 Most fresh vegetables contain 1 to 4 milligrams per kilogram, except for spinach, which has five times more.
 Tea leaves are one of the rare plants with a very high aluminum content, but not all of it leeches into the water when you prepare a cup of tea.
 You may get as much as 3.6 milligrams of aluminum per liter of steeped tea.
 This is about the same amount as fruit juice, but it’s four times higher than coffee and other beverages.